ncbi/igblast/_posts/2017-08-29-How-to-set-up.md

 Now you can use my_seq_file as blast database file for IgBlast.

 #### Other notes on setting up IgBlast
-The internal_data directory contains data internal to igblast program only and users should NEVER add, delete, move, copy or edit any files in this directory.
+The internal_data directory contains data internal to igblast program only and users should NEVER add, delete, move, copy or edit any files in this directory (unless you intend to use custom organism or custom FWR/CDR described later).
 Igblastn program expects the internal_data directory under current directory (i.e., where you run igblast program) or a path pointed to by IGDATA environmental variable (avoid using space in your path name for Windows system).
-Note that this directory does NOT contain any germline gene databases you should search (see above for how you can obtain a germline gene database).

-The optional_file directory contains files that indicate germline J gene coding frame start position (position is 0-based), the J gene type, and the CDR3 end position for each sequence in the germline J sequence database (Fields are tab-delimited).
-The supplied annotation information is only for NCBI or IMGT  germline gene sequence database (including gene names as well as the sequences).
-If you search your own database and if it contains different sequences or sequence identifiers, then you need to edit the corresponding file accordingly (Enter -1 if the frame information is unknown) or you won't get proper frame status or CDR3 information (other results will still be shown correctly).
+The optional_file directory contains files that indicate germline J gene coding frame start position, the J gene type, and the CDR3 end position for each sequence in the germline J sequence database (see optional_file/human_gl.aux as an example).
+The supplied annotation information is only for NCBI or IMGT  germline J gene sequence database (including gene names as well as the sequences).
+If you search your own sequence database and if it contains different sequences or sequence identifiers, then you need to edit the corresponding file accordingly or you won't get proper frame status or CDR3 information (other results will still be shown correctly).
 You need to use -auxiliary_data option to specify your file.
 You can directly supply a path to this file or put it under a path pointed to by IGDATA environmental variable.

 #### Procedure to set up IgBLAST for custom organism